Task Aware Dreamer for Task Generalization in Reinforcement Learning: Related work

-Contemporary RL methodologies consistently struggle when tasked with generalizing to new environments~\cite{song2019observational}.
-Prior studies have crafted an array of training methodologies, such as loss regularization~\cite{cobbe2019quantifying,wang2020improving}, successor representation~\cite{touati2021learning,touati2022does}, network architecture design~\cite{lee2019network,raileanu2021decoupling}, and data augmentation~\cite{raileanu2021automatic,hansen2021generalization}.
-Despite this, there are few investigations into the mechanism behind policy generalization in unseen environments and its relationship with the distribution of those environments. \citeauthor{ghosh2021generalization} took the initial step in demonstrating that generalizing to unseen environments introduces partial observability, thereby rendering deterministic Markovian policies \textit{sub-optimal}.
-Also, some studies~\cite{lee2020context,ghosh2021generalization} have experimentally indicated that stochastic or non-Markovian policies can yield superior generalization compared to deterministic Markovian policies.
-Nevertheless, expressive capabilities of differing hypothesis sets and their connection to the environment distribution remain understudied areas.
-This knowledge gap is significant for understanding current algorithms and the design of more robust algorithms with enhanced generalization capacities.
+\paragraph{Generalization in RL.} Current RL agents often struggle to generalize to new tasks~\cite{10}.
+Prior work has explored a wide range of training strategies to address this challenge, including loss regularization~\cite{11,12}, successor representations~\cite{13,14}, network architecture design~\cite{15,16}, data augmentation~\cite{17,18}, leveraging trajectory similarities~\cite{19}, and contrastive objectives~\cite{20}.
+Beyond these approaches, several studies have investigated the relationship between policy generalization and the distribution over environments.
+In particular, LEEP~\cite{21} demonstrates that generalizing to unseen environments introduces partial observability, which makes deterministic Markovian policies \textit{suboptimal}.
+Moreover, empirical evidence from prior works~\cite{22,21} suggests that stochastic or non-Markovian policies can enhance generalization ability.
+Despite these insights, a theoretical gap remains regarding the expressiveness of different hypothesis sets and their relationship to the environment distribution, both of which are crucial for developing more generalizable agents.

-There are several topics closely related to generalization, like multi-task RL and meta RL.
-Multi-task RL~\cite{yang2020multi,sodhani2021multi,lee2022multi} primarily aims for the trained agent to excel across all training tasks.
-For boosting the generalization, Meta RL seeks to enable the trained agents to adapt to new tasks with as little data as possible, including gradient-based~\cite{finn2017model} and context-based methods~\cite{duan2016rl,rakelly2019efficient}.
-There are also some model-based methods~\cite{nagabandi2018learning,clavera2018model,zhao2021meld} utilize learned models to boost the sample efficiency.
-Though some context-based methods like VariBAD~\cite{zintgraf2019varibad} show zero-shot generalization ability, it is still significant to analyze the generalization in RL and design corresponding algorithms.
+\paragraph{Multi-task RL and Meta RL.} These two topics are closely related to generalization in RL. \textit{Multi-task RL}~\cite{23,24,25,26} primarily focuses on excelling across all training tasks, but often struggles to generalize to previously unseen tasks.
+In contrast, \textit{Meta RL} aims to equip agents with the ability to rapidly adapt to new tasks with a few episodes, through approaches such as gradient-based~\cite{27} and context-based methods~\cite{28,29}.
+In addition, several model-based approaches~\cite{30,7} leverage learned environment models to improve sample efficiency.
+Although certain context-based methods, such as VariBAD~\cite{31}, demonstrate zero-shot generalization capabilities, it remains important to directly study the mechanisms of generalization in RL and to develop algorithms specifically tailored to this objective.